 As I have a 1999 Defender it doesn't have any of the wiring to connect to the new heated seats so after installing the seats I ran new power cables from the Raptor Dash Console to the battery box and then installed a pair of 12v relays where are protected via a 15amp fuse.
-On the Raptor Dash Console I had to mill two more spaces for the On-Off Carling Technologies Switches and then add new wires from an ignition controlled live to the new switches.
+On the Raptor Dash Console, I had to mill two more spaces for the On-Off Carling Technologies Switches and then add new wires from an ignition controlled live to the new switches.
 The switches operate the new relays which in turn are connected to the heated seats via RC Traxxas TRX High-Current Connectors.

-The original seats had this connector fitted and I was unable to find a suitable connector to use with this so I replaced the with a pair of Traxxas TRX High Current connectors which I had previously purchased for use on my RC motorbikes.
+The original seats had this connector fitted and I was unable to find a suitable connector to use with this so I replaced them with a pair of Traxxas TRX High Current connectors which I had previously purchased for use on my RC motorbikes.

 The photo below shows the Traxxas TRX High-Current Connector male connector fitted to the seat wiring.